 The format is, in part, a comment on ‘divided social reality’: the cultural and intellectual silos of the social media echo chamber, and the way in which not only worldviews but the built environment are shaped by forms of ignoring or unseeing.
 (Rugoff cited as an influence The City and the City, 2009 – British sci-fi author China Miéville’s urban dystopia in which the co-existence of two enemy states in the same physical space is premised upon each side learning to ‘unsee’ the other.)
 The shows will also present work that deals with digital culture and VR worlds – parallel realities in another sense.

 The exhibition will include 79 artists – as compared with 120 in Christine Macel’s biennale two years ago and 138 in Okwui Enwezor’s ‘All the World’s Futures’ in 2015.
 The majority of these are living and working – another point of difference to other recent iterations – in line with Rugoff’s ambition for the biennale to be a place of dialogue and exchange.
-Not noted in the press documents but slipped by Biennale President, Paolo Baratta, as a nod to 8 March being International Women’s Day, this will also be the first ever biennale exhibition in which 50% of the artists are female.
+Not noted in the press documents but remarked upon by Biennale President, Paolo Baratta, as a nod to 8 March being International Women’s Day, this will also be the first ever biennale exhibition in which 50% of the artists are female.
 The full artist list, which includes Lawrence Abu Hamdan, Njideka Akunyili Crosby, Ian Cheng, Jesse Darling and Otobong Nkanga, can be viewed here.